Merradou-Abderrahmane/Kotlin/README.md

 Arrays and lists can be nested.
 You can create loops with for, while, do/while, and repeat.
 The when statement is Kotlin's version of the switch statement, but when is more flexible.

+## Functions

+## Classes and objects
+Under the hood, Kotlin automatically creates getters and setters for the properties you defined in the Aquarium class,